 Figure 3 (a) shows how the Automobile Data Set would be represented if the data mapping process is not used.
 The difference is clearly visible in Figure 3 (b) where the semantically dependent part of the display has been recoded.
 The display now makes use of the data mapping knowledge and presents the visualization in a more user-friendly way.
 The statusbar and the annotated labels indicate the nominal values instead of the numerical values when the mouse hovers over a particular data entry.
-Figure 5 shows a snippet of the XML mapping produced by the Data Mapping Generator and stored by the system.
+Figure 4 shows a snippet of the XML mapping produced by the Data Mapping Generator and stored by the system.
 This gives an example of how the semantics can be attached for the purpose of nominal data analysis within XmdvTool.

-We have also used the framework for Text Visualization in XmdvTool.
+7.2 Text Visualization in XmdvTool

 Text Visualization is primarily concerned with the presentation of a corpus of unstructured textual information so as to aid in the process of finding interesting or useful patterns in the document collection.
 Establishing a set of meaningful concepts for a text document collection allows one to look at hierarchical ordering of the concepts, and then mine for relationships in between documents and between concepts.

 There are many text visualization tools available.
-Bead [CC92] presents similarity relationships between documents by 3-dimensional "particle" clouds.
-Using a similar visualization approach, Starlight [RMDT96] aims to visualize the content of multimedia databases.
-Closely related to these approaches is Galaxies [WTP\95] which yields a simple 2D scatter plot.
-VxInsight [DHJ\98] visualizes the document distribution density by means of a mountain terrain metaphor.
+Bead [4] presents similarity relationships between documents by 3-dimensional particle clouds.
+Using a similar visualization approach, Starlight [28] aims to visualize the content of multimedia databases.
+Closely related to these approaches is Galaxies [36] which yields a simple 2D scatter plot.
+VxInsight [6] visualizes the document distribution density by means of a mountain terrain metaphor.
 These approaches are focused on the display of similarity between individual documents.
 The scaling techniques used try to optimize the distances between documents with respect to the given proximity measure.
-However, directly using a 2D or 3D space results in a relatively high information loss and can only very coarsely represent the original documents'relationships.
+However, directly using a 2D or 3D space results in a relatively high information loss and can only very coarsely represent the original documents similarity.